CommonAccord/Cmacc-Org/Doc/U/IoT/Class/Event_Sale.md

 Ti=Sale Deed

-0.sec=The Buyer purchases the Goods from the Seller as of {EffectiveDate.YMDT}
+0.sec=The Buyer purchases the Goods from the Seller as of {EffectiveDate.YMDT} for a price of {Price.$}, payment of which is authorized to be effected immediately and automatically upon signature by the second of the two parties.

 1.Ti=Buyer ID: